FAQ, Jam Jar Cinema

 Can I bring a baby to the cinema?

 Under 2’s are free if they sit on a carer’s lap, but will be charged for if they occupy a seat.
-All 2 year olds and over will be charged the child’s rate whether they occupy a seat or not.
+All 2 year olds and over will be charged at the pay as you please rate whether they occupy a seat or not.
 We love being a child friendly venue, however, please spare a thought for our other guests – if your baby grows unsettled, step outside for a moment until they’ve calmed down.
 We normally advise an aisle seat.
 Please note no baby is permitted into a 15 or 18 rated movie

 For your enjoyment and the enjoyment of others, we recommend that very young children are taken to our specially tailored ‘Babies’ performances rather than standard screenings.